mpaland/decom/README.md

 - `send()`
   Called by the upper layer to send data to this layer.
 - `receive()`
-  Called by lower layer to pass received data to this layer.
+  Called by the lower layer to pass received data to this layer.
 - `indication()`
-  Called by lower layer to indicate a status code/condition to this layer.
+  Called by the lower layer to indicate a status/error condition to this layer.

 These functions MUST be implemented by every layer.
 Each layer can have further specific API functions to set layer specific protocol params like baudrate, timings, flow control etc. e.g. and can have a special param ctor(s).
+Why is there only one indication function in device direction?
+An indication function in com direction is not necessary because in many protocols incoming data can't be controlled or throtteled.
+The upper layers just have to deal with this and can't say the network to slow down or halt.

 ### Device layer